 Coalton is a tiny village located in the state of Ohio.
 With a population of 441 people and just one neighborhood, Coalton is the 687th largest community in Ohio.

-When you are in Coalton, you'll notice that it is more blue-collar than most other communities in America.
-44.03% of Coalton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Coalton is generally considered to be a blue-collar town.
+44.03% of the Coalton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Coalton is a village of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Coalton who work in office and administrative support (20.15%), sales jobs (12.69%), and healthcare suport services (9.70%).

 As is often the case in a small village, Coalton doesn't have a public transportation system that people use for their commute.